 A note on using sports drinks

-Provided you have a balanced diet, your body will have enough carbohydrate stored to fuel exercise sessions less than 2 hours.
+Provided you have a balanced diet, your body will have enough carbohydrate stored to fuel exercise sessions that are less than 2 hours long.
 It’s only after this time that carbohydrate becomes depleted and sports drinks are useful.
 There’s no point in using them for shorter workouts and, since they deliver carbohydrate into the blood stream very rapidly, they are not helpful to anyone trying to lose weight.

 Daily fluid intake